polpo/picogus/pgusinit/README.md

 See the Compatibility List wiki for notes on programs that require these options to be set: https://github.com/polpo/picogus/wiki/Compatibility-list

-### AdLib, MPU-401, Tandy, and CMS emulation modes
+### Sound Blaster/AdLib, MPU-401, Tandy, and CMS emulation modes

 * `/p x` - sets the base port of the emulated card to x.
-Defaults to 388 for AdLib, 330 for MPU-401, 2C0 for Tandy, and 220 for CMS.
+Defaults to 220 for Sound Blaster, 330 for MPU-401, 2C0 for Tandy, and 220 for CMS.

+### Sound Blaster/AdLib mode

+* `/o x` - sets the base port of the OPL/AdLib.
+Defaults to 388.
+* `/w` - wait on OPL2 data write.
+Can fix speed-sensitive early AdLib games on fast systems (example: 688 Attack Sub).

 ### MPU-401 emulation mode

-* `/v x` - Sets wavetable header volume to x percent (PicoGUS 2.0 boards only).
 * `/s` - enable sysex delay to prevent buffer overflows on older MPU-401 revisions.
 * `/n` - Fake all-notes-off for the Roland RA-50.